The New Zealand Veterinary Nursing Association (NZVNA)

 I have learnt a lot in previous roles of what good looks like and I am grateful that my role allows me to put my experience into practice.

-I live in Auckland with my husband, daughter, cat and dog.
 When I am not at work, I enjoy live music and eating out.

 It is such privilege to become a board member of the NZVNA.
 I am looking forward to working alongside such a great group of people.
 Where we can continue to raise the standards and support our nursing community.

 I grew up in New Plymouth then moved to Palmerston North to study before accepting my job at South Waikato Veterinary Services in Tokoroa.
 I have a strong passion for small animal nursing and in 2021 I took on the role of head nurse.
 I have enjoyed helping the nurses on my team learn and grow all the way from students to confident and skilled individuals.
+I have since moved up north to continue my nursing career and enjoy spending time at the beautiful Northland beaches in my spare time!

 I am excited for the opportunity to be on the executive committee for 2023, I would love to be able to give back to this profession and help its growth by sharing my experiences and enthusiasm.
 I am sure I also have a lot to learn from the other amazing members of the committee.